Summer music festivals have returned — just in time for the latest coronavirus surge

 After 2020′s summer of shutdowns, fans, musicians and promoters are eager to return to the stage — as are many of the cities that host the lucrative events.
-It’s made major music festivals seem at once like an unstoppable force and, to health experts, an avoidable risk.
+It’s made major music festivals seem like an unstoppable force and, to health experts, an avoidable risk.

-“I would probably not recommend [going],” Maria Alcaide, an infectious-disease specialist who directs the Infectious Diseases Research Unit with the University of Miami Miller School of Medicine.
+“I would probably not recommend [going],” said Maria Alcaide, an infectious-disease specialist who directs the Infectious Diseases Research Unit with the University of Miami Miller School of Medicine.
 She cited the “significant” uptick in the number of new cases and hospitalizations, primarily driven by unvaccinated people.

-In Alcaide’s backyard, Rolling Loud, one of the biggest outdoor hip-hop festivals, opened its gates to a sold-out crowd Friday with tens of thousands of fans flooding into Hard Rock Stadium to hear headliners such as A$AP Rocky, Travis Scott and Post Malone.
+In Alcaide’s backyard, Rolling Loud — one of the biggest outdoor hip-hop festivals — opened its gates to a sold-out crowd Friday with tens of thousands of fans flooding into Hard Rock Stadium to hear headliners such as A$AP Rocky, Travis Scott and Post Malone.
 Florida now leads the United States in new infections and hospitalizations, but has few state and local health restrictions back in place.
 The festival cited the latter for its apparent lack of covid restrictions at Rolling Loud, though attendees were encouraged to wear masks, according to its website.

 The festival’s organizers did not immediately respond to requests for comment but told The Miami Herald Thursday that they were leaving it to guests to decide whether to attend vaccinated and masked.